xmlnsgit/xmlnsgit.github.io/powerbiEmbedded.md

-## PowerBI, Azure Data Factory & Fabric
+## PowerBI, Embedded, Azure, Fabric

-**My journey:** 3 years ago I transitioned from Tableau to PowerBI.
+**My journey :** 3 years ago I transitioned from Tableau to PowerBI.
 I have been developing dashboards and BI / data solutions on top of this tech stack since.
 My journey takes me from

-### 1. Data profiling, preparing,
+### 1. Building a data model

 Profiling - assessing / mapping how big the challenge is.
 You have to appreciate the scale of the mountain in order to conquer its peak.